Sure Dividend

 Competitive Advantages & Recession Performance

-Hormel has a number of operational advantages.
-First, it operates in a wide variety of food businesses, which are very stable.
-Everyone has to eat, which provides the company with a certain level of demand, even during recessions.
+Hormel has several operational advantages.
+First, it operates in a wide variety of very stable food businesses.
+Everyone has to eat, which gives the company a certain level of demand, even during recessions.

 In addition, Hormel’s products are affordable for everyone, so stability should shine through during tough economic times.

 In addition, Hormel has many strong brands, which gives the company pricing power.
-In all, Hormel has the #1 or #2 position in over 40 of its brands.
+Hormel has the #1 or #2 position in over 40 of its brands.

-Its popular products make it difficult for competing food companies to take market share.
-In fact, Hormel has been in that enviable leadership position for years, so it is certainly a lasting advantage.
+Hormel’s popular products make it difficult for competing food companies to take market share.
+In fact, Hormel has held that enviable leadership position for years, so it is certainly a lasting advantage.

 Hormel’s competitive advantages provide the company with a recession-resistant business model.
 Hormel’s earnings-per-share during the Great Recession are below: